Legionnaires Disease

 Prevention and control of nosocomial legionellosis

-Legionellae should be sought in hospitalized patients with an increased risk for infection and subsequent death.
-If 1 definite case or 2 possible cases of nosocomial LD occur among in patients, initiate an investigation for a hospital source.
+Legionella should be sought in hospitalized patients with an increased risk for infection and subsequent death.
+If 1 definite case or 2 possible cases of nosocomial Legionnaires disease (LD) occur among inpatients, initiate an investigation for a hospital source.

-Legionellae transmission can also be discouraged through the routine maintenance of cooling towers and the use of only sterile water for filling and rinsing nebulization devices.
-Improved design and maintenance of cooling towers and plumbing systems can also help.
+Legionella transmission also can be discouraged through the routine maintenance of cooling towers and the use of only sterile water for filling and rinsing nebulization devices.
+Improved design and maintenance of cooling towers and plumbing systems can help.

 Disinfection